amnesiiac/amnesiiac.github.io/_posts/2024-10-28-linux-virtio-devices.md

 it is designed to be as efficient as possible to move the packet fast, while the control plane is designed to be as flexible as possible to support different device and vendor in future architectures.

-3 data plane implementation offloading (vhost protocol): help us implement a data plane going directly from host to the guest (bypass the qemu process); by vhost offloading, we eliminate the latency of data copy & process to enhance the performance.
+3 offloading of data plane (vhost protocol): help us implement a data plane going directly from host to the guest (bypass the qemu process); by vhost offloading, we eliminate the latency of data copy & process to enhance the performance.

 <hr>

 ### # virtio device introduction
-virtio device can be discovered by pci, mmio, channel io.
+virtio dev: a device that expose "virtio interface" for software to manage & exchange info.

-virtio dev: a device that expose "virtio interface" for software to manage & exchange info. virtio dev can be exposed to the emulated environment by pci, memory mapping io (expose dev in a mem region) and s/390 channel io. part of the communication need to be delegated to mechanism like device discovery.
+virtio device can be discovered by pci, mmio, channel io, thus, the vdev is exposed to the virtual environment by pci, memory mapping io (expose dev in a mem region) and s/390 channel io. part of the communication need to be delegated to mechanism like device discovery.